Skip to content

 Commissioning Coordinator (CxC)

-Either contracted or designated by the Design/Build Team, this multidisciplinary role works closely with the Cx Authority as well as the various Cx Agents.
+The Design-Build Team contracts the CxC.
+This multidisciplinary role works closely with the Cx Authority and various Cx Agents.

-The Cx Coordinator plans, schedules and coordinates the commissioning team to implement the commissioning process.
-This role also develops and schedule tasks for operation and integration and presents systems to witnessing parties.
+The CxC plans and coordinates the commissioning team to implement the commissioning process.
+This role also works closely with the Design-Build Team to develop the schedule to include the required time and tasks for testing and integration and to present systems to the witnessing parties.

 Trades